iuriabetco/use-svi/README.md

 - Extracts additional metadata (e.g., image capture date, when available)

 <p align="center"> <img src="png/image_3.png" alt="mosaic" width="600"> </p>

+The metadata are saved in a CSV file lisbon_streetview_urls_with_status_data.csv located in the outputs/ folder.

 The parameter `&pitch=0` is automatically appended to ensure a horizontal camera view (0°).
 This value can be modified if needed.